gvwilson/thirdbit/src/fiction/iffy/index.md

 the machines couldn't watch the whole world all the time, but anything too big or moving too quickly ran the risk of being fried from orbit.
-A handful light, slow-moving aircraft still took the risk here and there, but for most people, anything more had become the stuff of dreams.
+A handful of light, slow-moving aircraft still took tested their luck here and there, but for most people, flying had become the stuff of dreams.
 Iffy spent every moment she could studying the drone through a high-powered monocular.
 Truth be told,
 there wasn't much else to do.